South Carolina Concealed Weapons Permit SC CWP

 Top of Page

-We suggest you dress in layers including a T-shirt so you can adjust according to temperature and humidity.
-The shooting range is outdoors.
-That's good when you know how to adjust for conditions--better than an indoor range for serious defensive training and much better ventilated too, which is important when lead particles are in the air.
+In this climate we suggest that you dress in layers including a T-shirt so you can adjust according to temperature and humidity.
+Our shooting bays are outdoors.
+An outdoor shooting environment is superb when you know how to adjust for conditions—better than an indoor shooting range for serious defensive training and much better ventilated too.
+That's important when lead particles are in the air.
 We shoot in all but the most extreme weather conditions.
-Check your e-mail the morning of a class: if you don't get an e-mail from us that morning calling a class off, assume that the class is on.
+Check your email the morning of a class: if you don't get an email from us that morning calling a class off, assume that the class is on.

-Sweatshirts, pullovers, or anything else that can catch a gun or get in your way are unsafe for our classes.
-If a cover garment can't tuck into your pants it must unzip, unbutton, or unfasten so it is completely open.
 No threatening or offensive slogans on anything please.
 Do wear socks and don't wear sandals: your feet must be protected from hot shells.
-There are good reasons why experienced people who use shooting ranges dress as they do.
+There are good reasons why experienced people who shoot dress as they do.
 Personal safety is foremost among those reasons.

 Top of Page

-You also want a belt holster so that later you can practice marksmanship and other basic skills without getting tangled in more complex holsters required for concealment.
-You need a holster if you're taking the required training class for a South Carolina CWP because SLED's shooting qualification test for certification requires you to shoot a substantial number of rounds after drawing from a holster.
+You also want a belt holster so that later you can practice marksmanship and other basic skills without getting tangled in more complex holsters used for concealment.
+You absolutely need a belt holster if you're taking the required training class for a South Carolina CWP because SLED's shooting qualification test for certification requires you to shoot a substantial number of rounds after drawing from a holster.
+You can't draw from a holster unless you're wearing the holster from which you will draw.

 Good holsters are made for specific handguns.
-Bring a good quality belt holster suitable for your handgun and make sure it fits perfectly before you come to class. ("Belt holsters" are also called "outside-the-waistband" holsters.)
-No retention, inside-the-waistband, cross-draw, shoulder, small-of-back, bellybands, or novelty holsters.
-We'd like you to practice what you've learned in class after it's over and we think you'll enjoy shooting practice more with a good quality belt holster and belt.
+Bring a good quality belt holster suitable for your handgun and make sure it fits both your belt and your gun perfectly before you come to class.
+Don't bring a holster with a retention strap.
+No retention holsters, inside-the-waistband, cross-draw, shoulder, small-of-back, bellybands, Thunderware, ankle holsters, pocket holsters, loops of string, clipdraws, wallet holsters, or other novelty holsters.
+We'd like you to practice what you've learned in class after it's over and we know you'll enjoy shooting more with a good quality belt holster and belt than with something makeshift or some overly complex device that is an accident waiting to happen.

-If you're wheelchair bound or have some other relevant medical disability we'll work out another kind of holster situation with you in class.
+If you're wheelchair bound or have some other relevant medical disability we'll work out an appropriate holster situation with you in class.
+We want you safe, capable, competent, and successful.
+We enjoy helping.

 Top of Page

-For more information and an application to attend any of our classes please click on this link to e-mail us.
-Please include your local phone number so we can call you to answer questions and get information about what you need.
+Email us for more information and an application to attend any of our classes.
+Please include your local phone number so we can call you to answer your questions and get information about what you need.
 We'll be happy to hear from you.

 Top of Page